Marc Ravalomanana: First term

-After being elected president in 2002, Ravalomanana remained a prominent player in the private sector.
+Also after being elected in 2002, Ravalomanana remained a prominent player in the private sector.
 The 2003 privatisation of SINPA (Societe d'lnteret National Malgache des Produits Agricoles), the state agricultural corporation, and SOMACODIS (Société Malgache de Collecte et de Distribution), the national trading corporation, provided Ravalomanana the opportunity to purchase both entities, which he incorporated under Tiko.
 He also created a public roads construction company, Asa Lalana Malagasy.

 The benefits of economic growth during the Ravalomanana administration were not evenly distributed, leading to higher costs of living for all Malagasy and a deepening poverty among much of the population with fewer able to increase their wealth.
 Detractors indicate a decline in purchasing power and dramatic inflation early in Ravalomanana's presidency as evidence of a failure to reduce poverty.
 Ravalomanana's critics remarked that the greatest beneficiary of his reforms and policies was the president himself, giving the example of road construction projects that enabled Tiko to distribute more efficiently as well as the farmers and other small businesspeople targeted by the initiative.
 Furthermore, his own companies tended to be awarded most of the government contracts for which they bid, although this occurred transparently and legally, due to a weak legal framework around conflict of interest.
 Critics condemned his tendency to make unilateral decisions and disregard the views of his entourage, a number of whom resigned or were dismissed.
 Many joined an opposition movement that had gained considerable strength by late 2007.

 On 18 November 2006, Ravalomanana's jet was forced to divert from Madagascar's capital during a return trip from Europe following reports of a coup underway in Antananarivo and shooting near the airport.
-The attempted coup was ultimately unsuccessful.
+The attempted coup by General Andrianafidisoa was ultimately unsuccessful.

 Presidential election of 2006

 Ravalomanana ran for a second term in the presidential election held on 3 December 2006.
-According to official results, he won the election with 54.79 per cent of the vote in the first round; his best results were in Antananarivo Province, where he received the support of 75.39 per cent of voters.
-He was sworn in for his second term on 19 January 2007.
+According to official results, he won the election with 54.79 per cent of the vote in the first round.
+In Antananarivo Province he won 75.39% of voters.